noorkhamaisi/SeeTree_Task/README.md

 ##  Multiple identical requests
-If we have a multiple identical requests (same image and same function) I can make it more efficient, by saving a Dictionary that stores all the previous supported requests . so when the user request a supported service (after checking IMG_FILE_NAME  and FUNC_NAMES ) I check first if the specific image and function are stored in my Dictionary ; if so I return the stored data without the need to calculate it  again.
+If we have a multiple identical requests (same image and same function) I make it more efficient, by saving a Dictionary that stores all the previous supported requests . so when the user request a supported service (after checking IMG_FILE_NAME  and FUNC_NAMES ) I check first if the specific image and function are stored in my Dictionary ; if so I return the stored data without the need to calculate it  again.